Adding an Extended Stored Procedure to SQL Server

 The first parameter of sp_addextendedproc specifies the name of the function, and the second parameter specifies the name of the DLL in which that function resides.
 It is recommended that you specify the complete path of the DLL.

-Existing DLLs that were not registered with a complete path will not work after upgrading to SQL Server 2005.
+Existing DLLs that were not registered with a complete path will not work after upgrading to SQL Server 2005 or later.
 To correct the problem, use sp_dropextendedproc to unregister the DLL, and then reregister it with sp_addextendedproc, specifying the complete path.

 The name of the function specified in sp_addextendedproc must be exactly the same, including the case, as the function's name in the DLL.
 For example, this command registers a function xp_hello, located in a dll named xp_hello.dll, as a SQL Server extended stored procedure: